 Criteria the company considers includes:

 - Location.
-Hometap is available in Arizona, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Oregon, California, Virginia, Florida and North Carolina only.
+Hometap is available in Arizona, California, Florida, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Carolina, Oregon and Virginia only.

 - Credit score.
 There’s no set FICO credit score requirement, but Hometap tends to work with homeowners whose scores are above 600.